 You have greater control over pricing and royalties.
 GOG takes 30% as a standard but allows you to take 40% on release.
 Itch.io gives you a range of pricing options, even allowing a 0% rate.
 The Humble Store has a 95/5 revenue split, with the option of contributing 10% of your net revenue to charity.

-Indie platforms have more support for indie developers.
+Indie platforms have more support for developers selling games.

-The smaller customer base of indie platforms means it will take longer for your game to pick up traction.
+The smaller customer base of indie marketplaces means it will take longer for your game to pick up traction.

-You’ll have to work much harder to communicate with your customer base, meaning more marketing efforts and time.
+You’ll have to work much harder to communicate with people interested in your game.

 Even though the revenue splits are more in your favor, the net profit may not allow you to do more than break even.

-You have complete control over every aspect of your game, from design and development to publishing and marketing.
+You are in charge of every aspect of your game, from design and development to publishing and marketing.

-If you need to make drastic changes to either the game or the development process, you can do so on your own timeline, without risking the launch of your game.
+If you need to make drastic changes to either the game or the development process, you can start making them whenever it feels right.